While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Stable and Unstable Domains

 Up to this point, we have only been able to say things about variance estimations.
-We will now show that the `stable' and `unstable' regimes are well-defined in the following sense: given different initial conditions of the same process, the forward-looking stablecoin price variances are indeed distinct.
-This is what justifies calling them stable as opposed to unstable.
-If we start in the unstable regime, we will always have variance higher than if we start in the stable regime.
+We will now show that the `stable' and `unstable' regimes are well-interpreted in the following sense: given different initial conditions of the same process, the forward-looking stablecoin price variances are indeed distinct.
+If we start in the unstable regime, we will always have higher variance than if we start in the stable regime.
 The next result formalizes this.

 \begin{theorem} In addition to the previous assumptions, suppose $X_t \geq b(L_{t-1}) + \epsilon$ for some $\epsilon>0$ (the pre-decision collateral constraint is exceeded by $\epsilon$, which restricts the ranges of both $X_t$ and $\bar N_{t-1}$).
 Consider two possible states $s$ and $u$ of the stablecoin at time $t$ that differ only in collateral amounts $\bar N_{t-1}^s > N_{t-1}^u$ and evolve driven by the common price process $(X_t)$.
 Then the forward-looking price variances satisfy